pise-anuradha/python-list-problems/README.md

 # python-list-problems

-problem - 01 : Write a Python program to sum all the items in a list.
+01. : Write a Python program to sum all the items in a list.

-problem - 02 : Write a Python program to multiply all the items in a list.
+02. : Write a Python program to multiply all the items in a list.

 problem - 03 : Write a Python program to get the largest number from a list.